 Now have children find a place to sit quietly by themselves and compose a haiku of their own.
 Afterwards, have everyone read their haiku out loud.
 Shy writers may pass or ask someone else to read their poems, but leaders should set a good example at the beginning by reading their own poems out loud, slowly and loudly enough so all can hear.
 Could someone who heard all the poems get a good idea of what it is like at your pond?

 Materials: journals or clipboards and paper, pencils.

 JOURNAL ACTIVITY and CLOSING THOUGHTS

 Objective: To share new discoveries about the pond and its inhabitants.

 In their journals, have children write or illustrate a favorite pond discovery.
 Have them complete the sentence, “My favorite discovery at our pond was ________because__________.”
 In small groups, have children share their stories or drawings.

-Materials: clipboards, paper or journals, pencils, colored pencils.
+Materials: science journals or clipboards and paper, pencils, colored pencils.

 A STEP BEYOND